Twitter Gains Just 1 Million Daily Users in Q3, Stock Plummets

-Twitter beat Wall Street financial forecasts for the third quarter of 2020, but anemic user growth for the period and its uncertain advertising forecast for Q4 sent the company’s stock tumbling more than 16%.
+Twitter beat Wall Street financial forecasts for the third quarter of 2020, but anemic user growth for the period and an uncertain advertising forecast for Q4 amid U.S. elections sent the company’s stock tumbling more than 16%.

-The social-media company reported a net gain of 1 million monetizable daily active users for Q3, to 187 million worldwide.
-Analysts had expected Twitter to post a gain of 9 million DAUs.
-Its average daily users in the U.S. remained flat in Q3, at 36 million.
+The social-media company reported a net gain of 1 million monetizable daily active users for Q3, to 187 million worldwide — its slowest growth in at least three years.
+Analysts had expected Twitter to post a gain of 10 million DAUs.
+Average daily users in the U.S. remained flat in Q3, at 36 million.
+By contrast, in the second quarter, Twitter gained a record 20 million daily users.

-Twitter’s Q3 revenue totaled $936 million, an increase of 14% year over year, and net income was $29 million, representing a net margin of 3% and diluted EPS of 4 cents.
-That was down slightly from net income of $37 million in the year-earlier period.
+Twitter’s Q3 revenue totaled $936 million, an increase of 14% year over year — and well over analyst consensus estimates of $775 million.
+Net income was $29 million, representing a net margin of 3% and diluted EPS of 4 cents.
+That was down 22% from net income of $37 million in the year-earlier period but still ahead of Wall Street expectations.

 Looking ahead to Q4, Twitter said, “As we approach the U.S. election… it is hard to predict how advertiser behavior could change,” noting that in Q2 of this year, many brands “slowed or paused” spending in reaction to civil unrest in the U.S. before increasing that relatively quickly soon afterward.